Varghese Payyappilly: Sisters of the Destitute

-On 19 March 1927, Varghese Kathanar founded the Sisters of the Destitute in Chunangamvely.
+On 19 March 1927, Payyappilly founded the Sisters of the Destitute in Chunangamvely.
 This organisation was intended to continue what he saw as Christ's redemptive mission among the poor.
 He found abandoned people, brought them to the shelter of the Home for the Aged and nursed them.
 The S.D. was originally named Little Sisters of the Poor but in 1933 the name was changed to Sisters of the Destitute in order not to be confused with another congregation having the same title.

 Death

-Varghese Kathanar fell ill in September 1929 and eventually was hospitalised.
-He died of typhoid on 5 October 1929 and was buried in St. John Nepumsian Syrian Catholic Church, Konthuruthy.
+Payyappilly fell ill in September 1929 and eventually was hospitalised.
+He died of typhoid fever on 5 October 1929 and was buried in St. John Nepumsian Syro-Malabar Catholic Church, Konthuruthy.

 Stages of canonization

 Servant of God

-The Cause of the Beatification of Varghese Kathanar was initiated on 25 August 2009.
+The Cause of the Beatification of Payyappilly was initiated on 25 August 2009.
 He was declared as Servant of God by Varkey Vithayathil, Major Archbishop of the Syro-Malabar Catholic Church on 6 September 2009.

 Venerable

 In February 2011, his remains were exhumed, identified and transferred to a new tomb.
-The Miracle Tribunal that had been established to study the miraculous healing of Sr. Mercina through Varghese Kathanar's intercession was closed in May 2012 and the Archdiocesan Tribunal was closed in November 2012.
+The Miracle Tribunal that had been established to study the miraculous healing of Sr. Mercina through Payyappilly's intercession was closed in May 2012 and the Archdiocesan Tribunal was closed in November 2012.
 His case was submitted to the Congregation for the Causes of Saints, Rome, and on 14 April 2018 Pope Francis declared him "Venerable".